 What to expect?

 Custom presentations, personalized staff training sessions, executive strategy development, and/or written reports with recommendations.
+Some of Jenna’s presentations include:

 Access is a practice of love when it is done in service of care, solidarity, and disability justice.”